What is breast reconstruction?

 What types of flap reconstruction do you perform?

-Dr. Bryan Gawley performs two types of flap reconstruction.
+Gawley Plastic Surgery offers three types of flap reconstruction.
 The TRAM flap uses abdominal skin and muscle to create the breast mound.
 This method is popular because it generally results in a tighter abdominal contour, similar to a tummy tuck.
 The latissimus flap uses skin and muscle from your back to construct the breast mound.
+The DIEP Flap where skin, fat, and blood vessels are cut from the lower abdomen wall and relocated to the chest to reconstruct the breasts.

 If you want, the new breast can be reconstructed to match your natural breast.
 However, in many cases, women desire breast surgery to improve the appearance of the other breast, such as an augmentation, breast reduction, or breast lift, so that both breasts have an appearance that is more desirable.